Saudi king's Bali beach holiday turns into military exercise

 After kicking off his Asian tour in Malaysia on Feb.
 26, King Salman will also visit Brunei, Japan, China, the Maldives and Jordan on his month-long swing through the region promoting the kingdom as an investment destination.

-The king's three-day state visit in Jakarta this week focused on building cultural and religious ties and promoting education, as well as efforts to contain radical Islam in the world's most populous Muslim country.
+The king's three-day state visit in Jakarta this week focused on building cultural and religious ties and promoting education, as well as efforts to contain radicalism in the world's most populous Muslim country.

 Secular Indonesia has grown increasingly concerned about security, after several attacks over the past year blamed on supporters of Islamic State.